 The “C” refers to “chief” and the “C-executive” almost everyone is familiar with is the CEO (Chief Executive Officer).
 But there are many other top managers in positions starting with the third letter of the alphabet.
 Just what are these positions?
 Here you’ll discover who’s who in an executive organizational chart and some of the new emerging roles on board of directors.

-Traditional C-level executives titles on boards
+Traditional C-level executives titles and responsabilities

 Executives responsible for the strategic decisions of a company make up what’s known as the C-level echelon.
 For this reason, some C-suite executives form part of the board of directors.